DECO3801TeamTBA/wanderlist/README.md

 👤 **TEAM TBA**

 * (UI/UX)Designers:
-* Front-end (React Native)Developers:
+* Front-end (React Native)Developers: @thanhtrv, @Steven-Yulong-Yan
 * Back-end (.Net and C#)Developers of https://github.com/johnpaulsmith87/TBABackend can be found here.
 <!--
 * Github: [@Unavailable](https://github.com/Unavailable)
 -->

-## Short docs
+## Notes

 App.js is responsible for the main navigation of the app.<br>
-RegisterScreen.js is the registration screen.
+All of the main screens are located in wanderlist/app package.json includes required packages

 ## 📝 License